ecasglez/FortranUtilities/documentation/Compilation/Windows.md

 * mingw-w64-x86_64-gcc-fortran **AND** mingw-w64-x86_64-gcc.
 * mingw-w64-clang-x86_64-cmake.

-The follow this steps to compile:
+Then, follow this steps to compile:

 1. Download the sources, open MSYS2-Mingw-w64 terminal and enter directory FortranUtilities.
 Then create a build directory and enter that directory: